Kabrie/vibrantabhi19.github.io/_posts/2016-12-10-activation-function-in-neual-network.md

 ## **ReLU Activation function**

 The Rectified Linear Unit is one of the most popular and widely used activation function.
-The ReLU is a simple thresholding functoion f(x)=max(0,x).
-Lets see the pros and cons of the ReLU activation function.
+The ReLU is a simple thresholding function f(x)=max(0,x).
+Let's see the pros and cons of the ReLU activation function.

 - **Faster Convergence rate:** The convergence of the gradient is accelerated by a factor of 6 as compared to the sigmoid/tanh functions.
 It is argued that this is due to its linear, non-saturating form.

-- **Computattionaly cheap:** The ReLU activation function simply thresholds the input so it is computationally very cheap.
+- **Computationally cheap:** The ReLU activation function simply thresholds the input so it is computationally very cheap.
-Gradient kill or Dying ReLU: As you can see that the ReLU is 0 for all negative values so it is possible that a large gradient flowing through the unit can never get activated and remain 'dead' for the whole time, this is alsi referred to as the 'dying ReLU' problem.
+Gradient kill or Dying ReLU: As you can see that the ReLU is 0 for all negative values so it is possible that a large gradient flowing through the unit can never get activated and remain 'dead' for the whole time, this is also referred to as the 'dying ReLU' problem.
 So the ReLU units can be fragile during training and can “die”.
-Though we can tackle this problem to some extend with proper setting of the Learning rate.
+Though we can tackle this problem to some extent with proper setting of the Learning rate.
 [Understanding Deep Neural Networks with Rectied Linear Units](https://arxiv.org/pdf/1611.01491v3.pdf) gives a better insight into the Relu networks.

 - The RelU activation function is also non-zero centered.